saylesss88/nix-book/src/flakes/specialisations_4.6.md

 can use your system as usual.
 If you want to add or remove programs, change settings, or update your environment within a specialisation, simply:

-1. Edit your configuration: Add or remove packages (e.g., add `firefox` to `environment.systemPackages`) or change any other options inside the relevant specialisation block in your NixOS configuration.
+1. Edit your configuration: Add or remove packages (e.g., add `ghostty` to `environment.systemPackages`) or change any other options inside the relevant `specialisation` block in your NixOS configuration.

 2. Apply changes with a rebuild: Run the standard NixOS rebuild command.
 If you are currently running the specialisation you want to update, use: